Quickstart

 screenshot_homepage

 Now click the Timeline link to visit the Timeline explorer.
-Click Start, enter a country and click Continue.
+Click Start, enter an OECD country (e.g. Canada) and click Continue.
 Now, in the Select variables tools, you’ll see the new variables:

 screenshot_timeline